tomasreimers/tensorflow-emscripten/README.md

 *NOTE: This is still very much a work in progress, and not even fully operational.
 DO NOT DEPEND ON THIS PROJECT.
 I will post updates when it is working and stable.*

-This is a repository containing the source for Tensorflow (https://www.tensorflow.org/, pinned at version v0.10.0 currently) and slightly modified to be able to be compiled with Emscripten (https://kripken.github.io/emscripten-site/).
+This is a repository containing the source for Tensorflow (https://www.tensorflow.org/, pinned at version v0.12.0 currently) and slightly modified to be able to be compiled with Emscripten (https://kripken.github.io/emscripten-site/).

 ## Install & Compiling

+### Requirements
+ - Emscripten
+ - Protobufs (NOTE: Currently pinned at 3.1.0, TODO: Update to 3.2.0)
+ - Bazel

+### Downloading files

 Clone the repository.
 And download [js-working-dir](https://www.dropbox.com/s/y5snh95t7nri272/js-working-dir.zip?dl=0) into `./tensorflow/contrib/makefile_js/js-working-dir`.